-CBSE to not hold re-examination of class 10th Maths paper
+CBSE decides against conducting re-examination of class 10th Maths paper

 The Central Board of Secondary Examination (CBSE) has decided that it would not hold re-examination of Class 10 Mathematics paper which was earlier cancelled over the suspicion that the paper was leaked.
 CBSE's class 12th Economics exam and class 10th Maths exam were earlier cancelled after it emerged that the question papers were leaked.

+"Consequent to the preliminary evaluation of the impact of reportedly leaked CBSE class 10 maths paper and keeping in mind the paramount interest of students, CBSE has decided not to conduct re-examination even in the states of Delhi NCR & Haryana," Union Education Secretary Anil Swarup said

-On March 30, Union Education Secretary Anil Swarup said that the CBSE re-exam for the Class 12 economics paper will be held on 25 April but a decision on the CBSE re-exam for the Class 10 maths paper would be taken later.
+On March 30, Swarup had said that the CBSE re-exam for the Class 12 economics paper will be held on 25 April but a decision on the CBSE re-exam for the Class 10 maths paper would be taken later.

 The Mathematics exam of class 10th and Economics exam of class 12th were held on March 28 and March 26 respectively.
 There are roughly 14 lakh students who had appeared for Class 10 Mathematics examination.